 In 2011, Berkowitz stated that he had no interest in pursuing parole, and he reportedly said he will request that he remain in prison when his 2020 hearing is rescheduled.
 Nonetheless, Berkowitz, who is now 67, has been and will continue to be up for parole every two years until the end of his 25-year-sentence — or the end of his life.

 Berkowitz reportedly had an awakening while in prison.
 After falling into a depression and contemplating suicide, Berkowitz reported that he eventually found new life when God forgave him one night.
 He is sometimes called “Brother Dave” by other inmates and now participates in an online ministry that is operated for him by evangelical Christians.

 Today, David Berkowitz is a born-again Christian with an official website, run by his supporters, that claims that this “former Son of Sam” is now “the son of hope.”

-After this look at David Berkowitz, a.k.a.
-“Son of Sam,” check out serial killer quotes that will chill you to the bone.
+After this look at David Berkowitz, the infamous “Son of Sam” serial killer, check out serial killer quotes that will chill you to the bone.
 Then, read about some of the most infamous serial killers in history and discover how they finally met their fate.